What Is an Authorized User on a Credit Card?

 Do authorized users have spending limits?

 Credit cards don’t always allow you to set up specific spending limits for authorized users.
-Typically, they have to adhere to whatever the credit limit is on the card, just like the primary cardholder.
+Typically, authorized users have access to whatever the credit limit is on the card, just like the primary cardholder.

 Was there an issue with your flight?